akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A package in Racket resembles a set of definitions someone has written for others to use.

-For example, if we want to use a hashing function, we will include the package for hashing in order to have the hashing definitions available to interact with.
+For example, if we want to use a hashing function, we will include the package for hashing to have the hashing definitions available to interact with.
 This allows us to put our focus on the design of our system, instead of re-defining everything.

 Packages can be browsed at http://pkgs.racket-lang.org.
 Packages can be installed from the DrRacket GUI - when we try to use a package that is missing and available in the packages repository, DrRacket will give us the option to install it.
 Alternatively, they can be installed using `raco pkg install <package_name>` from the command line.
 We will take advantage of packages in Racket later in the book.